 Sometimes getting healthy can be a bit overwhelming.
 Here are 3 healthy habits that have been a real game changer for me!
 Maybe they’ll change your life too…. or at least make it a little bit better ?

-Eating protein and veggies for breakfast
+Eating protein for breakfast

 Ditching starchy, low-nutrient breakfasts like packaged cereal and toast and replacing them with good-quality proteins and vegetables has been a game-changer for me.
 Prior to this I would either not eat breakfast, just have a coffee or grab a piece of toast with Vegemite on the way out the door.
 It wasn’t until I stopped doing this that I started to realise how inconsistent my energy had been over the day.
 There were often peaks and troughs, and a devastating slump at 3pm.

 Part of the issue was I’d experience the symptoms of low blood sugar, like irritability, fatigue, hunger or a ‘fuzzy head’ and then I’d ‘crave’ a quick carb hit to pick me up again, which kicked off another spin on the rollercoaster, and so the ride continued.

 I had to take a bit of a stand to break the cycle.
 I had to choose foods that provided slow-release energy for my body to use throughout the day.
 And it all started with breakfast.